-Billy has had an interesting and challenging life thus far.
-We’re told he was used as a bucking horse, and the numbers branded on his croup indicate this is likely true.
+Billy had an interesting and challenging life when he arrived at SAFE.
+We’re told he was used as a bucking horse for kids, and the numbers branded on his croup indicate this is likely true.
 He was purchased from an auction earlier this year, and then taken in by another family two months ago.
 They were not been able to catch him on their four acre goat farm.
-Unfortunately Billy and the goats did not do well together and his owner didn’t have the experience to help him.
+Unfortunately, Billy and the goats did not do well together and his owner didn’t have the experience to help him.

 Billy is a very brave boy but he clearly was mistreated in the past.
-He’s friendly and fairly easily catch in a small area, but he definitely doesn’t want to be touched on his hind end.
+He was friendly and fairly easy catch in a small area, but once turned out into a paddock, it took our most experienced volunteer riders to catch him.
 Billy’s right eye has a blind spot, but it’s not painful and he seems to have enough vision to manage well.
 After working with our horsemanship team, including his time in foster, Billy learned to be more trusting and that the halter didn’t mean something bad was going to happen.
 Billy now lives with a loving family spanning 3 generations and a girlfriend, Vinnie, a Warmblood trail horse.

 Billy has come so far in the 8 weeks he has been with his foster family.
 Julie has been hard working hard.
 Here is a couple videos she sent to us.

 He is ready for a family to adopt him who can continue the great work he has been getting with SAFE.
 He is not suitable for kids, is shy at being caught and loves other horses.

 Foster “mom” Julie has been putting time in gentling Billy and her work and consistency is paying off!
 We’ve seen some significant changes in him.
 With patient groundwork, his fear is decreasing and he is learning to trust.
 While Billy’s education will likely be an ongoing project, the improvements we’re seen over the past few weeks are encouraging.
 That said, his ideal adopter would be able to continue working with him and establish trust in their relationship.